Albany, New Hampshire

 Albany is a town in Carroll County, New Hampshire, United States.
-The population was 759 at the 2020 census.
+The population was 759 at the 2020 census, and an estimated 781 in 2025.

 Most of Albany is within the southeastern corner of the White Mountain National Forest, including Mount Chocorua and Mount Paugus.
 Albany is the entrance to the Mount Washington Valley, and features a 120 ft covered bridge that spans the Swift River just north of the Kancamagus Highway.
 Albany is also home to the World Fellowship Center, an intergenerational camp and conference retreat center founded in 1941 by and for peace activists.

 History

 The community was first chartered in 1766 by colonial Governor Benning Wentworth as "Burton", for General Jonathan Burton of Wilton, New Hampshire.
 The town was incorporated and renamed "Albany" in 1833, when the New York Central Railroad from New York City to Albany, New York, was chartered.

 Geography

 According to the United States Census Bureau, the town has a total area of 196.2 sqkm, of which 194.6 sqkm are land and 1.5 sqkm are water, comprising 0.79% of the town.
 It is drained by the Swift River in the north and the Chocorua River in the south.
 The town lies fully within the Saco River watershed.
 Mount Chocorua, the highest point in Albany, has an elevation of 3474 ft, and Mount Paugus has an elevation of 3201 ft.

 Eighty-five percent of the area in the town is part of the White Mountain National Forest.
 Most residential development occurs in the southeastern portion of the town, along New Hampshire Route 16.
-Route 112, the Kancamagus Highway, runs east-west along the Swift River and is nearly entirely within the national forest.
+Route 112, the Kancamagus Highway, runs east–west along the Swift River and is nearly entirely within the national forest.
 The former village of Passaconaway occupies a broad valley along the Kancamagus Highway in the northwestern part of the town.
 The area is now a national forest visitor attraction.
 Other place names within the town limits include Ferncroft, in the extreme southwest corner of town, and the former site of Paugus Mill, along the town's southern boundary.